-The park opens on May 12, 2017.
+The park opens May 20th, 2022.
 There is a $5.00 reservation fee.
-There is a 14 night limit on reservations, and reservations may be made after January 1st 2017.
-Online reservations must be made at least five days in advance of when you want to camp.
-The season begins on May 12th and lasts through early October depending on weather.
+There is a 14-night limit on reservations, and reservations may be made after January 4th, 2022 at 8:00 am Eastern Time.
+Online reservations must be made at least two days in advance of camping date.
+The season begins May 20th and ends October 16th depending on weather.
 There is a $20.00 cancellation fee.

 Professional staff are able to assist with questions and provide brochures for your needs.
+Office Hours are 8am-10pm daily.
+Office Phone (906)228-0465.
 We ask all campers to please abide by the Tourist Park rules and policies.

 City Facilities & Grounds